dstmodders/mod-auto-join/readme/02-development.md

 $ make help
 Please use 'make <target>' where '<target>' is one of:

+   assets         to pack images
-   install        to install the mod ldoc           to generate an LDoc documentation lint           to run code linting modicon        to pack modicon test           to run Busted tests testcoverage   to print the tests coverage report testlist       to list all existing tests
+   citest         to run Busted tests for CI gitrelease     to commit modinfo.lua and CHANGELOG.md + add a new tag install        to install the mod ldoc           to generate an LDoc documentation lint           to run code linting modicon        to pack modicon release        to update version test           to run Busted tests testcoverage   to print the tests coverage report testlist       to list all existing tests